How to Finance a Pool | Pool Financing Options 2025

 Can you finance a pool with a home improvement loan?

-As a rule of thumb, you should be able to finance a pool with a home improvement loan.
+Generally speaking, you can use a home improvement loan to finance a pool.
 However, some types of loans limit the types of renovations financing can be used for.
 Check with your loan servicer for details about your specific loan.

 Check your eligibility for pool financing